 Smart TVs

-Almost every TV on the market is a smart TV, they connect to your Wi-Fi and they make streaming movies and shows easier.
-Some Smart TV offer voice operating, so you’ll be able to search for shows and movies by the sound of your voice.
-You can also download your favorite channels to the home page and watch shows airing in real-time.
+Almost every TV on the market is a smart TV, they connect to your Wi-Fi and make streaming movies and shows easier.
+Some smart TVs offer voice operating, so you’ll be able to search for shows and movies by the sound of your voice.
+You can also download your favorite channels to the home page and watch shows airing in real time.
 Much like smartphones and smart home devices, they offer a range of apps, including streaming music.

 8K Ultra HD TVs

-An 8K TV is the highest resolution with 7,680 by 4,320 resolution, giving you four times as many pixels on the screen.
+An 8K TV is the highest resolution with a 7,680 by 4,320 resolution, giving you four times as many pixels on the screen.
 An 8K TV is often compared to hyperrealistic art!
-With an 8K you will have exceptional depth, detail and high resolution that will transport you into a new dimension of groundbreaking picture quality.
+With an 8K, you will have exceptional depth, detail, contrast, and resolution that will transport you into a new dimension of groundbreaking picture quality.

 4K Ultra HD TVs

-A 4K TV is no longer for early adopted, it became a very common and affordable style of TV.
+A 4K TV is no longer for early adoption, it has become a very common and affordable style of TV.
 4K is also known as ultra-high-definition and adds better clarity to the screen.
-A 4K display will have 3,840 columns and 2,610 rows of pixels where a 1080p TV has 1,920 columns and 1,080 rows of pixels.
-Images overall look more natural and have a smoother outline than a 1080p TV.
+A 4K display will have 3,840 columns and 2,610 rows of pixels whereas a 1080p TV has 1,920 columns and 1,080 rows of pixels.
+As a result, images look more natural and have a smoother outline than on a 1080p TV.
+4Ks also come with powerful image processors that can upscale older content so you can enjoy UHD quality even from older content.

 What is an LED?